kagenti/mcp-gateway/docs/design/flows.md

 > note: Some show "no auth" this is to reduce noise and focus on the main flow.

+## MCP Server Registration

+For detailed information on how MCP server registration works, including the MCPManager lifecycle and configuration change handling, see the [server registration design documentation](./server-registration.md).

 ## Initialize:

 ```mermaid